-The Burnett Adult Life Center follows a recreational approach.
-Classes provide options for learning and growth.
-They are not meant to replace current therapies or treatments.
+The Burnett Adult Life Center offers a wide range of classes to promote skill-building, socialization and recreation.
+Classes and activities are not meant to replace current therapies or treatments.

-- Social and recreational topics like music, art, gardening, games, drama and nighttime social events
+- Music, art, gardening, games, drama and nighttime social events

-- Independent living and vocational topics like cooking, community outings, shopping, home living skills, volunteering, job training and social skills
+- Cooking, communication classes, community outings, shopping, home living skills, volunteering, job training and social skills

 The 12,000-square-foot center was designed for people with developmental disabilities.
 It features a large community room with hardwood floors, natural light and ceilings that absorb sound.
 There are three break-off classrooms.
 The building also has a commercial-grade kitchen; a sensory room with swings, beanbag chairs, hideouts and more; a media and club room with a 70-inch TV and games; and a board room with a large conference table.